danielharrell/open-eyes-lect-2017-18/Open.md

 a line infinite in length, with ends that reach the edge of the geometric plane.
-But then our parabola will gain a true inside in just the way our pickle jar possessed one---when it was closed rather than open.
+But then our parabola will gain a true inside in just the way our pickle jar possessed one---when it was closed.
 For there will be no way to get into the parabola, or out of the parabola, through its open end, since this now lies infinitely far away, formed by a line that never closes upon itself, but also never stops.